Camp Long: West Seattle

 - Travel mug for tea/coffee

-What will volunteers be doing at the event?While the exact tasks can vary, our projects focus on improving the forests and parks in our local cities.
+What will volunteers be doing at the event?While the exact tasks can vary, our projects focus on improving the forests and parks of Seattle.
+This project is supported by Seattle Parks and Recreation as a part of the Green Seattle Partnership.
+The Green Seattle Partnership's goal is to restore the 2500 acres of forested park land by 2025.
 Healthy and thriving forests are vital to our community because they absorb and filter rain water, produce clean oxygen, provide living spaces for wildlife, and create a place for people to connect with the outdoors.

 In order to help create healthy forests, the work can include: